girldevelopit/dei-at-gdi/README.md

 # changelog

-The goal of this Change Log is to show how GDI is taking steps to create a safer, more inclusive space for our members.
+The goal of this Changelog is to show how GDI is taking steps to create a safer, more inclusive space for our members.